-In the example shown, UNIQUE's arguments are configures like this:
+In the example shown, UNIQUE's arguments are configured like this:

 Because occurs_once is set to TRUE, UNIQUE outputs the 2 values in the data that appear just once: "purple", and "gray".